What is the difference between an audit and an inspection?

 Inspections usually produce straightforward actions.
 In an audit there are recommendations to review.
 The average internal audit report contains 6-10 recommendations.

-Now that you understand what is the difference between an audit and an inspection, discover more about internal audit software and how it can benefit your audit processes.
+Now that you understand what is the difference between an audit and an inspection, discover how to choose the best internal audit software to benefit your audit processes.